SOUMEE2000/soumee2000.github.io/_posts/2021-06-16-Neural-Nets-From-Scratch.md

 ![image](https://user-images.githubusercontent.com/52605586/124061357-5a29f180-da4c-11eb-8df2-64e2d37b5d18.png)

-If we plot this function on a graph, with respect to the weights we have we should have a surface that dips at certain places.
+If we plot this function on a graph, with respect to the weights we should have a surface that dips at certain places.
 That is corresponding to the minimum error and that is what we want.
 What is in our hands are the weights and the biases and that is what we need to modify in order to get the minimum error situations.

 <img src="https://user-images.githubusercontent.com/52605586/124068948-070a6b80-da59-11eb-8561-086ba24eb133.png">

 And with increasing number of epochs the training should happen in the direction of low error as indicated by the black path.
 So, how do we find out that direction?
 We take the gradients or the slope or the derivative of the loss function with respect to its weights and keep modifying it.
-And the algorithm to do it is known as the gradient descent algorithm.
 This too is the most primitive of all the algorithms that have since been invented and work is going on this area as well.

 ```
 def gradient(x):